elvismdev/Bitcoin-Simple-Shop/README.md

 # Bitcoin E-Commerce Store

-*Proof of concept for a Bitcoin ecommerce site.
+*Proof of concept for a Bitcoin only ecommerce site.
 This project is intended for small shops with few products.*

 ## Requirements
 - Composer